Fund Climate Campaign

 Cap Pollution and Invest in Communities

-But right now, Governor Hochul is stalling the cap-and-invest program’s rollout.
+Right now, Governor Hochul is stalling the cap-and-invest program’s rollout.
 NY Renews members are calling on the governor to release the regulations so that we can start funding community-led climate and clean energy projects ASAP.
+Read more about how Cap and Invest can benefit New Yorkers here.

 Our Policy Pillars